 Scientifically, cellulite has been an accepted gender predominant condition since 1978 when Nürnberger and Muller called it “an invented disease” hinting on the fact that it is so common and natural.
 Nowadays, it is widely accepted that this is due to the perpendicular orientation of the walls between the female fibres (fibrous septa) allowing the fat to stand out, leading to the orange skin appearance as opposed to the oblique nature of those fibres in men.
 However, cellulite is not a one-cause condition and there are other gender specific biological differences that contribute to this phenomenon as well.

 To quote S. Luebberding et al. “Given the ubiquitous nature of cellulite, it is more appropriately thought of as a secondary sex characteristic rather than a disease.
 However, digitally altered photos in the media continue to not only alter the perception of beauty, but also to deceive the public about the true frequency of this condition that remains a major cosmetic concern for women”.
 Cellulite is so common that if you don’t have it you can consider yourself very lucky however, despite the fact that pretty much everyone has it, it somehow remains a major concern for women.
-As a result, there are a vast number of treatments available, even though cellulite is NOT a disease and perhaps the word treatment is not appropriate, from topical creams to mechanical stimulation, laser and light based therapies, radiofrequency treatments and even acoustic wave therapies.
+As a result, there are a vast number of treatments available, from topical creams to mechanical stimulation, laser and light based therapies, radiofrequency treatments and even acoustic wave therapies.
+Even though cellulite is NOT a disease and perhaps the word treatment is not appropriate.

 But is there any scientific evidence as to whether such treatments have any effect in reducing cellulite?